tmtsoftware/csw-c/README.md

 <!--* libev, libev-devel  (Not currently needed: Will be needed if event subscription is implemented)-->

-* Note: For CentOS you need to install cmake-3.14 and libcbor manually.
+* Note: For CentOS-7 you need to install cmake-3.14 and libcbor manually.

 * Note: For MacOS, you can install the dependencies as follows:
 ```